Bidirectional text: Isolates

 The "isolate" directional formatting characters signal that a piece of text is to be treated as directionally isolated from its surroundings.
 As of Unicode 6.3, these are the formatting characters that are being encouraged in new documents – once target platforms are known to support them.
 These formatting characters were introduced after it became apparent that directional embeddings usually have too strong an effect on their surroundings and are thus unnecessarily difficult to use.
 Unlike the legacy 'embedding' directional formatting characters, 'isolate' characters have no effect on the ordering of the text outside their scope.
 Isolates can be nested, and may be placed within embeddings and overrides.

 Overrides

 The "override" directional formatting characters allow for special cases, such as for part numbers (e.g. to force a part number made of mixed English, digits and Hebrew letters to be written from right to left), and are recommended to be avoided wherever possible.
 As is true of the other directional formatting characters, "overrides" can be nested one inside another, and in embeddings and isolates.

 Using Unicode to override

 Using will switch the text direction from left-to-right to right-to-left.
-Similarly, using will switch the text direction from right-to-left to left-to-right.
-Refer to the Unicode Bidirectional Algorithm.
+Similarly, using will switch the text direction from right-to-left to left-to-right based on the Unicode Bidirectional Algorithm.